asika32764/php-faker-zhtw-provider/README.md

 If we want to use zh_TW provider but do not hope to load unstable packages, we can use this repository instead, until Faker release a new version.

-The source is created by [Tz-Huan Huang](https://github.com/tzhuan)
+The source was created by [Tz-Huan Huang](https://github.com/tzhuan)

 2015-02-22